Angela Wynter: Life and career

 In 2003, Wynter was cast in the BBC soap opera EastEnders as Yolande Trueman.
-She based the characterisation of Yolande on her dead sister Merlene.
-She left the role in 2008, later making a guest appearance in 2017.
+She based the characterisation of Yolande on her deceased sister, Merlene.
+She left the role in 2008, later making a guest appearance in 2017 and returned permanently in 2023.
+On 12 January 2017, Wynter appeared in the BBC drama Death in Paradise in the episode "The Secret of the Flame Tree" as Sylvie Baptiste.
 On 3 February 2019, Wynter appeared in the ITV drama Vera in the episode "The Seagull".
-In 2021, she joined the cast of the BBC soap opera Doctors as Makeda Sylvester.
+In 2021, she joined the cast of the BBC soap opera Doctors for a short stint as Makeda Sylvester.

+In November 2023, it was announced that Wynter had been cast as Cherry Sunday in Doctor Who, the adopted grandmother of companion Ruby Sunday in the show's fourteenth series.